blingusblongus/service-now-custom-component-setup/README.md

 ## Styling

 Since the stylesheet only loads when the page is first fetched, conditional rendering in React-based frameworks must be done after-the fact, by applying classes or directly applying styles to elements on render.
-Default since you can't define new classes (at least not in the .scss) after page load, so my strategy was to pull out a few key styles to target explicitly, and then combine them with a generic JSON object representing an element's styles and inject them.
+Because of this, the most direct way to programmatically apply styles is to inject them as object notation into the style attribute of the component or elements that you're looking to style.

 ## Troubleshooting